mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 ### CPU

 From what I've read, ZFS is not very CPU-intensive.
-I did a basic TrueNAS test by installing
+I ran a basic test by installing TrueNAS on a cheap Dell OptiPlex 7040 mini PC.
+It barely used the CPU, so it seemed safe to go with a low-powered CPU.

+The important thing to me was to find a CPU that supported Radeon graphics so that I could use my motherboard's onboard HDMI output.

 My main concern with the CPU was finding a CPU and motherboard combination that supported video without requiring a dedicated GPU.

-I looked at a few.
 I settled on the AMD Athlon 3000G.
-It's inexpensive at only $105, but it supports AMD's APU, which means that it can leverage motherboards that support XX without a dedicated GPU.
-That was important to me because I wanted to use a micro
+It's inexpensive at only $105, and it has decent CPU benchmarks.

+Normally, I'd buy a third-party CPU fan for more efficient cooling, but for this build, I just used the Athlon's stock fan.
+I wasn't worried about the CPU absorbing heavy workloads, and I didn't want to worry about verifying that a larger fan would fit in a mini-ITX case.

 ### Case

 For my VM server, I used a Fractal Design case, and it's my favorite computer case I'd ever used.
 I decided to stick with Fractal Design for this build.

-I like the 304 design because it's closer to a cube than a tower.
-It supported six disks, which was the number I wanted.
-It supported the mini-ITX motherboard I wanted as well.
+I went with the [Fractal Design Node 304 Black](hhttps://www.newegg.com/black-fractal-design-node-304-mini-itx-tower/p/N82E16811352027), a compact mini-ITX case.
+I liked the design because it's closer to a cube than a tower.
+It has six drive bays, which was the number I wanted.

-Fractal Design Node 304 Black

 ### OS disk